jhidding/chaotic-pendulum/lit/pendulum.md

     { positionEquation :: State a -> a Number
     , momentumEquation :: State a -> a Number }
 ```

+And in general, a `Solver` for the Hamiltonian system takes a state object and returns a new state.

 ``` {.pure #leap-frog}
 type Solver a = HamiltonianSystem a -> State a -> State a